Trying to Conceive: False-Positive OPK and Other Mistakes to Avoid

 Many women use typical ovulation predictor kits (OPKs) to track their LH Surge.
 These kits can be easily confused with a pregnancy test since they both measure urine levels.
 The difference between the two is that ovulation tests predict levels of LH in your urine (more on reading an ovulation test here), while a positive pregnancy test detects the hCG hormone.

-Most over the counter OPKs will give the user a positive result when there’s a certain amount of LH in your urine, but then it stops there.
-The Mira Fertility Tracker is able to display laboratory-grade hormone resting that will display your actual hormone concentration with 99% accuracy.
+Most over-the-counter OPKs will give the user a positive result when there’s a certain amount of LH in your urine, but then it stops there.
+The Mira Fertility Tracker is able to display laboratory-grade hormone resting that will display your actual hormone concentration with 99% accuracy (No LH surge?
+Read this).

 4. Consuming Low-Fat Dairy Products